between books and cigarettes || JJK

 "I’m sorry," you sob, going to reach for him, to ground yourself.
 "I’m sorry, Jungkook, I’m so sorry-"

 "Why?!" he suddenly screams.
-It’s a loud, messy roar that bounces off the small concrete walls of your room.
-He stands up, pacing back and forth like a caged animal, his hands gripping his hair.
+It’s a loud, messy roar that bounces off the small walls of your room.
+He stands up, pacing back and forth, his hands ripping into his hair.
 "Why would you lie to me about this?
 Why did you shut me out for a whole week because of this?
 You think I care about the cigarettes?
 I don’t.”
 He pauses.
-“Do you know what I’ve been thinking for seven days?
+“Do you know what I’ve been thinking?
 I thought you hated me!
 I thought I did something terrible to you!
 I’ve been losing my fucking mind!"

 The dam inside you finally, catastrophically breaks.
-The months of suppressed agony, the poison whispered by Serena, the choking weight of your own inferiority complex, all of it explodes out of your throat in a raw, defensive scream.
+The months of suppressed agony, the poison whispered by Serena, the choking weight of your own insecurities, all of it explodes out of your throat in aun unfiltered scream.

-"Because I’m a burden to you, Jungkook!" you shriek, standing up on the bed, looking down at him with a face distorted by tears and raw, ugly agony.
+"Because I’m a burden to you, Jungkook!" you shriek, standing up on the bed, looking down at him with a face distorted by tears.
 "I hide it because I’m drowning!
 I smoke because it’s the only thing that stops my brain from screaming at me about how much I don't deserve you!
 Look at you!
 You’re perfect!
 You excel at everything: law, sports, music, theatre.
 Everyone on this campus looks at you like a god!
 And look at me!
-I’m a plain, failing literature major who can't even string a coherent essay together without having a panic attack!"
+I’m a plain, failing lit major who can't even string a coherent essay together without having a panic attack!"

-"I’m dragging you down!" you scream, the words tearing your throat raw.
+"I’m dragging you down!" you scream, the words tearing your throat.
 "You spend half your time babysitting my insecurities, checking your phone to make sure your pathetic girlfriend hasn't collapsed in a corner, when you should be soaring!
 You have physical needs, emotional needs, a life that belongs at the top, and I’m keeping them suppressed because I’m too inexperienced, too broken, too much of a little girl to match your pace!
 You’re just too polite and too loyal to admit it to my face, but you must be so suffocated!
-You probably vent to Taehyung and Jimin about how tied down you feel by my guilt!
+You probably talk to Taehyung and Jimin about how tied down you feel by me!
 You should just be with someone on your level!
 You should just be with Serena!
 She matches you!
 She belongs in your world!
 I don't!"

-The room goes dead, terrifyingly silent.
-Your breathing is a harsh, ragged wheeze, your chest heaving, your face soaked in tears as you stand there, entirely exposed, having finally laid bare the entire ugly, rotting interior of your soul.
+The room goes silent.
+Your breathing is a harsh wheeze and your face is soaked in tears as you stand there, entirely exposed, having finally laid bare the entire ugly truth.

 Jungkook doesn't speak.
 For a few seconds, which feels like hours, he just stands there.
-His face goes completely blank, his eyes darkening into an expression of sheer, unadulterated, dangerous snap.
+His face goes completely blank, his eyes darkening.

 He snaps.

 In a fraction of a second, he closes the distance.
-He reaches up, his large, incredibly strong hands wrapping around your waist, and physically rips you off the mattress, slamming your back against the hard concrete wall of the dorm room.
+He reaches up, his hands wrapping around your waist, and physically rips you off the mattress, slamming your back against the hard wall of the dorm room.

 You let out a sharp gasp, but before the air can even leave your lungs, Jungkook crashes his mouth down onto yours.

 It is not a sweet kiss.
-It is a violent, breathless, completely desperate collision.
-He kisses you with an intense, terrifying fury, his lips crushing yours until you can barely breathe.
-It is a kiss meant to completely obliterate your words, to silence the catastrophic doubts in your head by sheer physical force.
+It is a violent collision.
+He kisses you with an intense fury, his lips crushing yours until you can barely breathe.
+It is a kiss meant to completely obliterate your words, to silence the doubts in your head by sheer physical force.
 You try to push him away, your hands coming up to hit his shoulders, but Jungkook is too strong, his broad chest pressing firmly against yours, pinning you to the wall, his arms locking around you like iron bands.
 He consumes you, tasting like rain and raw passion, refusing to let you go until your resistance melts away and you are forced to cling to his neck just to stay upright.

 He pulls back just a millimetre, his forehead resting against yours, his breath coming in hot, ragged gasps against your lips.
 His grip on your waist is so tight it almost bruises.

-"Don't you dare," he whispers, his voice a low, terrifyingly angry register that vibrates against your teeth.
+"Don't you dare," he whispers, his voice a low, angry register that vibrates against you.
 "Don't you ever say that to me again.
 I am so fucking angry at you right now, Y/N. I’m furious."

-His voice breaks, the anger instantly melting away, replaced by a profound intimacy that rolls between your bodies like a wave.
+His voice breaks, the anger instantly melting away, replaced by sweetness.
 His grip on your waist softens, his large hands shifting to cup your face with a tenderness that makes your heart ache.

 He lets out a long, broken sob, and suddenly, his strength leaves him.